weiyue-zheng/CommuniMap_Glasgow_shinyapp/README.md

 The app links report locations to Intermediate Zones, adds SIMD context from Data Zones, and provides a set of CoLab dashboards for filtering, mapping, and summarising the data.

-The app can start without a bundled CommuniMap report file.
-In that case, users can upload their own export from the Data Summary tab.

 ## What the app does